dojoengine/book/src/cairo/hello-dojo.md

 Here we use the `set!` [command](./commands.md) to set the `Moves` and `Position` models for the `caller` entity.

-To recap, we've covered a lot in a short time:
+We covered a lot here in a short time.
+Let's recap:

 - Explained the anatomy of a Dojo project
 - Explained the importance of the `#[derive(Model)]`attribute